SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

 ## Open Points
+- Stability Fallback
+  - document!
+- Timing attributes
   - maxLatencyTime unit should be float (for consistency, and sub-second latency should be supported)
+  - currently neither RestAPI nor Modbus support these attributes.
+Correct?
+- Smooth Transition
   - maxReceiveTime - can we remove this?
+Otherwise show in figure
+  - Does the device support this functionality? who absorbes the randomness?
+- Timestamp
+  - timeStampLog should not be a generic attribute, but delivered automatically by the com handler.
+Generate an issue for java / python
+  - what is the intent of timeRange?
+- Quality
+  - the com handler implementations should provide the values of these attributes.
+Generate an issue for java / python
+  - valueState: enum outOfRange is documented, but not defined in schema.
+Remove from doc, or extend schema.
+  - valueType & valueSource should be moved to static data point attributes